How to measure

 TV screen size

 Calculating your TV size is less complicated than you might think.
 A TV's size refers to its diagonal length, which comes from measuring from the upper left hand corner of the actual TV screen to the lower right hand corner.
-Most are expressed in inches.* Screen size's are normally rounded to nearest whole inch and actual screen size may be up to 0.5" smaller than advertised/listed size.
+Most are expressed in inches.

 Rule of thumb: